Aquamonitrix FAQs (frequently asked questions)

 15 - 25 V dc input power, 50W max. rated power

-The duration before a reagent-re-filled is required depends on the sampling frequency.
-The analyser holds a maximum of 2 litres of eluent, and each sample consumes 3.3 ml.
+The duration before a reagent-re-fill is required depends on the sampling frequency.
+The analyser holds a maximum of 2 litres of eluent internally, and each sample consumes 3.3 ml.
 With a frequency of 6 samples per day, the reagent will last for 100 days – or over 3 months.